Dean-Rough/sylo/PROJECT_PLAN.md

 ### 2.1.
 Primary Objective

-Establish a stable, scalable architecture using Vercel and Supabase.
+Establish a stable, scalable architecture using Vercel for the frontend, a dedicated NestJS application for the backend, and Supabase for the database and authentication.
 Demonstrate secure user authentication via Google (managed by Supabase Auth).
 Implement an AI Chat Core (Python/FastAPI) capable of basic OpenAI interaction, managing chat history in Supabase, and interacting with user-specific settings.
 Implement a Prompt Repository for users to save, manage, and get AI assistance to refine prompts.
-Demonstrate an authenticated call to a Google service.
+Demonstrate an authenticated call to a Google service via the NestJS backend.

 ### 2.2.
 Technology Stack & Services

-*   **Frontend & Serverless Functions:** React with Next.js (TypeScript) hosted on **Vercel**.
+*   **Frontend:** React with Next.js (TypeScript) hosted on **Vercel**.
 UI built with **Shadcn UI / Radix UI + Tailwind CSS**.
-Next.js API routes will serve as the primary backend logic layer.
+The Next.js application will be primarily responsible for the user interface and client-side logic, making requests to the NestJS backend.
+*   **Backend:** Dedicated **NestJS application (TypeScript)**.
+This will handle primary backend logic, authenticated requests, interaction with Supabase, orchestration of the AI Chat Core, and Google API interactions.
+It will be deployed to a suitable cloud environment (e.g., Vercel serverless functions, Google Cloud Run, AWS Lambda).
 *   **Database, Authentication & Storage:** **Supabase** (PostgreSQL database, Supabase Auth for Google OAuth, Supabase Storage for future file uploads).
 *   **AI Chat Core:** Python with FastAPI (hosted as a separate service, e.g., Google Cloud Run, AWS Fargate, DigitalOcean App Platform).
 *   **Key Libraries/Tools:** Docker (for local AI Core development).